What are babies doing at 3-4 months?

 Your baby:

-- is crying a lot and this is worrying you
+- is crying a lot and is difficult to soothe, and this is worrying you

 - isn’t making eye contact with you or doesn’t pay attention to faces

-- crosses their eyes most of time and doesn’t follow moving objects with their eyes
+- has an eye that’s turned in or out most of the time or doesn’t follow moving objects with their eyes

 - isn’t making any sounds or responding to noises.